 There is a limited exemption up to a maximum of £55 a week depending at what rate you pay tax and when you joined the childcare voucher scheme or when the childcare was first provided.
 This applies if you get childcare vouchers or if your employer contracts directly with a commercial nursery to provide qualifying childcare for a child for whom you have parental responsibility.

 Note that the rules changed as from 5 October 2018 so that you may continue in such a scheme but are unable to join from that date while taking advantage of this exemption.
-There is more information about childcare vouchers and other employer-supported childcare in our ‘Help towards the cost of childcare' section.
+There is more information about childcare vouchers and other employer-supported childcare in our Childcare section.

 The cost of living accommodation, also known as 'job-related accommodation', provided for you if:

 - it is necessary for the proper performance of your duties that you reside in the accommodation, but see note (a) below; or